h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

                     ...

 ## Control query parameters
 H2O also supports "meta" query parameters to control the result payload.
-Currently the only one of these is *exclude_fields*, but more will be supported in subsequent releases.
+Currently the only one is *exclude_fields*, but more will be supported in subsequent releases.

 ### exclude_fields
-The result payload of some calls can get quite large.
+The resulting payload of some calls can get quite large.
 For example, a Frame or a Model built with a Frame that has 5,000 categorical columns may have a very large list of *domains*, or categorical levels.

-If you don't require that the server return certain fields you can use the *exclude_fields* query parameter to ask that they be excluded.
-This reduces the size of the result, sometimes considerably, which speeds up JSON parsing in the client and can reduce the chance that limited memory clients such as web browsers run out of memory processing the result.
+If you don't require the server to return certain fields, you can use the *exclude_fields* query parameter to exclude them.
+This reduces the size of the result, sometimes considerably, which speeds up JSON parsing in the client and reducing the chance of limited memory clients such as web browsers running out of memory while processing the result.

-The *exclude_fields* parameter takes a comma-separated list of field names.
+The *exclude_fields* parameter accepts a comma-separated list of field names.
 Nested field names are separated by slashes.

 As an example, one call of Flow to /Frames/{frame_id} uses this query parameter: